kg3/scripts/README.md

 # download_lecutres.sh
   scrap files from professor's lecture websites
 # fuck_samba.sh
   forget sharing files with samba.
-SSHFS is more stables, more secure and less setup than Samba
+SSHFS is more stable, more secure and less setup than Samba
 # nano_distraction_free_write.sh
   use nano as those 'distraction-free' writing apps
 # p2p_build_blackList.sh